Our Services

 Published on: 3/18/2026

-Feeling tired despite a normal blood count can be due to low iron stores, which can cause fatigue, brain fog, shortness of breath with exertion, palpitations, brittle nails, hair shedding, restless legs, and cravings for ice, with higher risk if you have heavy periods, are pregnant or postpartum, follow a vegetarian diet, have GI or absorption issues, or donate blood often.
+Feeling exhausted with a "normal" blood count?
+Low iron stores (low ferritin) are a common cause of unexplained fatigue, even before anemia shows up on standard labs.
+Symptoms include brain fog, shortness of breath with exertion, heart palpitations, brittle nails, hair shedding, restless legs, and unusual cravings for ice.
+Risk is higher if you have heavy periods, are pregnant or postpartum, follow a vegetarian or vegan diet, have GI or absorption issues (like celiac or IBD), or donate blood frequently.

-The action plan is to ask for ferritin and full iron studies, optimize iron intake and absorption through diet, consider supplements only with medical guidance, identify the cause, and monitor levels; see below for the complete steps and the red flags that warrant urgent care.
+What to do next: request a ferritin test and full iron studies, optimize dietary iron and absorption (pair with vitamin C, avoid coffee/tea with meals), use supplements only under medical guidance, identify the underlying cause, and monitor your levels.
+See below for the complete step-by-step plan and red flags that warrant urgent care.

 Iron deficiency exists on a spectrum.
 Anemia is the later stage, when hemoglobin levels drop below normal.
 But long before that happens, your body may already be struggling with low iron stores.
 And that can make you feel far from your best.